Rupert Mitford, 6th Baron Redesdale: Career

+Redesdale and Zero Hour campaigners, Victoria Tower Gardens, July 2022.

 At the beginning of the 2022–23 parliamentary session, Lord Redesdale entered a Climate and Ecology Bill in the House of Lords new session private members' bill ballot.
 It was drawn eighth, and the bill's first reading took place on 21 May 2022.
 Its second reading took place on 15 July 2022, where a cross-party group of peers spoke in favour.
 At committee stage, Redesdale amended the bill to focus on its nature target in light of the agreement reached at COP15 for nations to halt and reverse nature loss by 2030.
-The amended bill—the Ecology Bill—passed through its remaining Lords stages successfully, and was handed over to Wera Hobhouse (Liberal Democrat MP for Bath) on 25 April 2023.
+The amended bill — the Ecology Bill — passed through its remaining Lords stages successfully, and was handed over to Wera Hobhouse (Liberal Democrat MP for Bath) on 25 April 2023.

+In July 2024, Redesdale introduced the Lithium-ion Battery Safety Bill in the House of Lords, a private member's bill to make provision regarding the safe storage, use and disposal of lithium-ion batteries.
+Its second reading took place on 6 September 2024.

+Redesdale sits on the Finance Committee, which supports the Lords Commission by considering expenditure on services provided from the Estimate for the House of Lords.
+Previously, he served on other Lords select committees, including the Science and Technology Committee and its Sub-Committee II (1993–1997), the EU Sub-Committee D (1998–1999), the Speaker's Works of Art Committee (2002–2005), the Refreshment Committee (2003–2007), the Science and Technology Sub-Committee II (2005–2006), and the Horticultural Sector Committee, which he chaired (2023).

+He serves as vice chair of the Archaeology APPG, and is a member of the Energy Studies and HIV, AIDS and Sexual Health APPGs.

-Lord Redesdale became non-affiliated in June 2025.
+He became a non-affiliated peer on 25 June 2025.

-In July 2025, Lord Redesdale backed a last-minute rescue bid from investment firm Muinin Holdings to bail out utilities company Thames Water.
+Having previously served as CEO of The Water Retail Company, in July 2025, Lord Redesdale backed a last-minute rescue bid from investment firm Muinin Holdings (where he is a director) to bail out utilities company Thames Water.
 Thames Water ultimately rejected the offer, stating that it had "little credibility or viability to recapitalise the business", and that it was "progressing discussions on the senior creditors' plan with Ofwat".

 Personal life

-He lives with his wife, Helen (née Shipsey), Lady Redesdale, who is a lawyer, and their four children near Tufnell Park, north London, as well as in Northumberland.
+He lives with his wife, Helen (née Shipsey), Lady Redesdale, who is a lawyer, and their four children near Tufnell Park, north London.
+He also maintains a presence at the Redesdale estate in Northumberland, which comprises farmland and commercial and residential property.

 The heir apparent to the title is the Hon.
 Bertram Mitford, born in 2000.